Low Estrogen Levels in Menopause

-Estrogen is a kind of hormone that has an important role in the health of women.
-There
+Estrogen is a kind of hormone that has an important role in the health of females.

-are 3 types of estrogen: estrone, estradiol, and estriol.
-They affect the sexual and
+There are 3 types of estrogen: estrone, estradiol, and estriol.
+They affect the sexual

-reproductive development in girls and women.
-The ovaries make most of the estrogen
+and reproductive development in females.
+The ovaries make most of the estrogen in

 Estrogen affects the health of all of these things: